nordam/ComputationalPhysics/Python/Magnetic/readme.md

 What happens here is that `xargs` recieves the four numbers, the passes one (due to `-n1`) to `python magnetic.py`, and then starts four (due to `-P4`) copies in parallel.
 If you send in more than four numbers, `xargs` will automatically start new processes, to keep four copies running until they are all done.

+Running several copies of a program in parallel in order to essentially solve a collection of independent problems, is often an extremely simple and efficient way of speeding up your calculations.
+Such problems are sometimes called 'embarrassingly parallel'.

 For increased style and elegance, use an automated way to generate the text input.
 For example, this command will use python to generate numbers from 0.1 to 1.2, with a spacing of 0.1, and run simulations for all of those, using four parallel copies.

 ```